 - Carbon allotropes and organic solar cells.
 This area is mainly funded by the DFG within SFB 953 “Synthetic Carbon Allotropes”, which is currently under review to continue to its third funding phase.
 Within the framework of this collaborative research approach in the past decade, our expertise and innovations in high resolution and in situ microscopy have contributed greatly to a deeper understanding of defect structures and properties in (few layer) graphene and to the inter-relation between processing, nanomorphology and performance of organic solar cells.

 - Nanoparticulate structures and porous materials.
-The research in this area is mainly funded by the DFG within the Cluster of Excellence EXC 315 “Engineering of Advanced Materials” and via the Priority Programme (SPP) 1570 “Porous Media with Defined Porous Structure in Chemical Engineering – Modelling, Applications, Synthesis”.
-Within these projects, we have built up a remarkable track record throughout the last years in the field of nano-tomography, since these 3D imaging techniques are often indispensable to unravel important properties of the studied class of material.
-Our research in this area is supposed to continue within the newly initiated SFB 1411 “Design of Particulate Products”, which is currently under review.
+This broad research field is partly funded by the follow-up institution at FAU of the DFG Cluster of Excellence EXC 315 “Engineering of Advanced Materials” .
+Moreover, this research area is funded by the DFG within SFB1141 “Design of Particulate Products”, as well as SFB1452 “Catalysis at liquid interfaces”.
+Both SFB1141 (start 01/2020) and SFB1452 (start 01/2021) are now in their first funding period.
+Within these projects, we have built up a remarkable track record throughout the last years especially in the field of nano-tomography including Nano-CT, electron tomography and FIB/SEM tomography, since these 3D imaging techniques are often indispensable to unravel important properties of the studied class of material.